Skip to main content

 Contact Information: EPA Regional PCB Coordinators

-Abandoned and Inactive Mind Lands
+Abandoned and Inactive Mine Lands

 Abandoned mine lands are those lands, waters and surrounding watersheds where extraction, beneficiation or processing of ores and minerals has occurred.
 AMLs can pose serious threats to human health and the environment.
 The EPA conducts and supervises investigation and cleanup actions at a variety of mine sites.

-Program Website: Abandoned Mind Lands
+Program Website: Abandoned Mine Lands

 Locations and Contact Information: Abandoned Mine Lands: Site Information